treforevans/gp_grief/README.md

 ```

 # Tutorials & Examples
-* [Type-II inference with GRIEF kernels:](./tutorials/Type-II example with GRIEF kernel.ipynb) This example demonstrates the type-II training and inference procedure with GP-GRIEF.
+* [Type-II inference with GRIEF kernels:](./tutorials/Type-II%20example%20with%20GRIEF%20kernel.ipynb) This example demonstrates the type-II training and inference procedure with GP-GRIEF.
-* [Type-I inference with GRIEF kernels:](./tutorials/Type-I example with GRIEF kernel) This example demonstrates how to perform fully Bayesian type-I inferece with MCMC in a time complexity independent of the quantity of training data.
+* [Type-I inference with GRIEF kernels:](./tutorials/Type-I%20example%20with%20GRIEF%20kernel.ipynb) This example demonstrates how to perform fully Bayesian type-I inference with a runtime that is independent of the training dataset size.

 # Citation
 The underlying algorithms are based on the 2018 ICML paper: